aeckar/usf-cse-resources/exercises/COP3514_project6.md

 }
 ```

-For our array of strings, the swapping condition will need to be modified.
+For our array of strings, the swapping condition (the condition checked by the nested `if` statement) will need to be modified.
 The two words being compared need to be checked for alphabetical order.
 To do this, a function can be used to compare two strings.

 This function needs to take in two `char` pointers as arguments and compare each character of the two strings until a difference is found or a null terminator is encountered.
 This function will return 1 if the strings are out of alphabetical order, -1 if they are in the correct order and 0 if they are the same string.
 The function must also return 1 if word 1 is **longer** than word 2 and word 2 fits inside word 1 (Ex. "in" and "inside".
 If "inside" was word 1 and "in" was word 2 they would need to be swapped because the shorter word must be first.)
 Here's an example of this function in ***pseudo-code***:

 ```
 int word_comp(char* word1, char* word2) {